bewebi/advent-2020/README.md

 2020/12/03 21:07:57 Inputs [933 1087] sum to 2020!
 Their product is 1014171
 ```

-This will log the answer for Part 1 in a user-friendly message.
-Each executable accepts a flag that will result in the answer for Part 2 of the day's problem.
+This will log the answer(s) in a user-friendly message.
+In cases where the default behavior does not output answers for both parts, the default behavior will output an answer for Part 1 and the user may specify a flag in order to get the answer for Part 2.

 For example for Day 1: